JorgePe/CodatexRFID-ev3dev/README.md

 To use the Codatex RFID Sensor:
 - connect the cable adapter to one of the EV3 input ports
-- configure the port for 'other-i2c' mode
+- configure the port for 'other-i2c' mode (see 'init-port.sh')

 NOTE: My scripts assume Input Port 1 is used.